-Ellie joined the team in February 2020, having previously worked in education and engagement rolls for organisations such as the National Trust, American Museum & Gardens, and Secret World Wildlife Rescue.
+Ellie joined the team in February 2020, having previously worked in education and engagement roles for organisations such as the National Trust, American Museum and Gardens, and Secret World Wildlife Rescue.
 Ellie particularly enjoys sharing her passion for nature and conservation with children and young people.

 Izzy joined the NHC in February 2022, with previous work in and a passion for communications and marketing for environmental organisations, with a keen focus on celebrating and conserving wildlife.
 Covering NHC’s annual programme of events and campaigns, Izzy leads on digital and print marketing, social media management, content and design.